 Section 1: Bylaws

 a) Proposed amendments to the Bylaws, upon approval of the Executive Board, shall be presented at a membership meeting for a vote of the membership.

-b) The Bylaws of this organization may be approved by two-thirds vote of the members in attendance at any membership meeting.
+b) The Bylaws of this organization may be approved by a two-thirds vote of the members in attendance at any membership meeting.

 Section 2: Constitution

 a) Amendments to the Constitution shall be submitted to the membership by ballot prior to the next meeting, where results will be reported and published.

 Section 3: Ratification

 a) The Constitution and Bylaws take effect when ratified by two-thirds of those members present and voting at a membership meeting.

 Jos N. Holman, Chair, Constitution and By-laws Committee

-Kelvin Watson, Immediate Past President
+Shauntee Burns-Simpson, Immediate Past President